SSI-Sport-Tech/NYSI-Capstone-Group-INSMS-/README.md

     - nodemon (optional, auto reloads server when updating script, dunnid manually shutdown and restart)
 ### Step 3: run "npx nodemon server.js" in your terminal (if you're using nodemon) or "node server.js" (if you're not)

+## Setting up .env file:
+### Create a .env file on the same level as server.js and copy paste the telegram message sent previously.